-- S1.16 Hazardous Materials Regulations.
+- S1.17 Hazardous Materials Regulations.
 Review and strengthen, if necessary, regulations for the structural design and/or uses involving hazardous materials to minimize risk to local populations.
-Enforce compliance with current State and local requirements for the manufacturing, use, storage, transportation and disposal of hazardous materials, and the designation of appropriate truck routes in Menlo Park. - S1.17 Potential Exposure of New Residential Development to Hazardous Materials.
-Minimize risk associated with hazardous materials by assessing exposure to hazardous materials of new residential development and sensitive populations near existing industrial and manufacturing areas.
-Minimize risk associated with hazardous materials. - S1.18 Potential Hazardous Materials Conditions Investigation.
-Continue to require developers to conduct an investigation of soils, groundwater and buildings affected by hazardous-material potentially released from prior land uses in areas historically used for commercial or industrial uses, and to identify and implement mitigation measures to avoid adversely affecting the environment or the health and safety of residents or new uses. - S1.19 Disposal of Existing Hazardous Materials on Sites Planned for Housing.
-Continue to require that sites planned for housing be cleared of hazardous materials (paint, solvents, chlorine, etc.) and the hazardous materials disposed in compliance with State and Federal laws. - S1.20 Pipeline Safety.
-Require, as much as possible, that new pipelines and other channels carrying hazardous materials be placed to avoid residential areas and, in particular, areas where the population is less mobile.
+Enforce compliance with current State and local requirements for the manufacturing, use, storage, transportation, and disposal of hazardous materials, and the designation of appropriate truck routes in Menlo Park. - S1.18 Potential Exposure of New Residential Development to Hazardous Materials.
+Minimize risk associated with hazardous materials by assessing exposure to hazardous materials of new residential development and sensitive populations near existing industrial and manufacturing areas. - S1.19 Potential Hazardous Materials Conditions Investigation.
+Continue to require developers to conduct an investigation of soils, groundwater, and buildings affected by hazardous materials potentially released from prior land uses in areas historically used for commercial or industrial uses, and identify and implement mitigation measures to avoid adversely affecting the environment or the health and safety of residents or new uses. - S1.20 Disposal of Existing Hazardous Materials on Sites Planned for Housing.
+Continue to require that sites planned for housing be cleared of hazardous materials (e.g., paint, solvents, chlorine) and the hazardous materials disposed in compliance with State, county, and Federal laws.

+S1.21 Pipeline Safety.
+Require, to the extent practical, that new pipelines and other channels carrying hazardous materials be placed to avoid residential areas and, in particular, areas where the population is less mobile.